How to Choose Your First Pair of Boxing Gloves: The Beginner’s Ultimate Guide

 Dry

-• Air dry fully—don’t leave in a closed bag.
+• Air dry completely (never leave in your gym bag)

-• Avoid heat/direct sun; use deodorizers or newspaper to absorb moisture.
+• Use deodorizers or newspaper to absorb moisture

 Store